Kudasai03/FPT_GGMaps_Review_Scraper_NLP/README.md

-# Thesis Personal Assignment - Google Review Analyst
+# Thesis Personal Assignment - FPT Google Maps Review Analyst

 ## Objective
 The primary goal of this assignment is to develop a robust framework for collecting, processing, and analyzing Google Reviews.
 This framework will enable us to uncover trends, patterns, and sentiments that can inform business strategies and enhance customer engagement.

 This repository contains the code and report for my final project at UEH.
-For 3 machine learning models including Naive Bayes [[Mosteller and Wallace (1964)](https://www.tandfonline.com/doi/abs/10.1080/01621459.1963.10500849)], Maxent [[Berger et al. (1996)](https://dl.acm.org/doi/10.5555/234285.234289)] and XGBoost [[Chen and Guestrin (2016)](https://dl.acm.org/doi/10.1145/2939672.2939785)], we create a custom UI that allows users to directly enter the review and select a machine learning model of their choice.
-We deploy the PhoBert model [[LDat Quoc Nguyen and Anh Tuan Nguyen (2020)](https://arxiv.org/abs/2003.00744)]
+Here I use 4 machine learning models including Naive Bayes [[Mosteller and Wallace (1964)](https://www.tandfonline.com/doi/abs/10.1080/01621459.1963.10500849)], Maxent [[Berger et al. (1996)](https://dl.acm.org/doi/10.5555/234285.234289)] and XGBoost [[Chen and Guestrin (2016)](https://dl.acm.org/doi/10.1145/2939672.2939785)], and PhoBert model [[LDat Quoc Nguyen and Anh Tuan Nguyen (2020)](https://arxiv.org/abs/2003.00744)] for the Vietnamese text.
+I use VnCoreNLP and preprocessing techniques for Vietnamese based on the tutorial from Behitek's GitHub (https://github.com/behitek)."
 ## Methodology

 Utilizing Selenium and BeautifulSoup for web scraping, this project captures data from Google Reviews, including review names, texts, ratings, and timestamps.

 ## Key Features

-- Automated web scraping of Google Reviews
-- Data storage in CSV format for easy accessibility
+- Automated web scraping of Google Reviews then storage in CSV format for easy accessibility
 - Comprehensive analysis of customer sentiments (Acknowledgments: A special thanks to Behitek (https://github.com/behitek) for contributions to preprocessing Vietnamese text, which significantly aided this project.)
 - Visualization of review trends and patterns